joofixd/vaxei-osu-skins/README.md

 - 11/18/19: fixed an issue with vaxei nomod ver.
 2 (osu! wouldn't open the skin because of some error).

-- 11/18/19: added SameSkinButNoFollowpoint edit.
+- 11/18/19: added SameSkinButNoFollowpoint edit. it's literally just a different cursor with a different scorebar-bg. not 100% sure if it's the boxed playfield/scorebar-bg that says 1st in the bottom-right like the 404 skin but i can't tell because his handcam blocks that part of the screen. i'll just assume it is for now.

 # [Rafis HDDT (vaxei ver.)](https://joofixd.s-ul.eu/NyoJDqSp)
 ![](https://osu.ppy.sh/ss/13422086/af38)